 Listing Your Home

-When the home is ready for market, I will have professional photography taken.
+When the home is ready for market, we will have professional photography taken.
 Then your home will be listed on the local MLS and syndicated to area brokerages and agents.
 Additional advertising methods may also be used to reach the widest audience possible within the target market.
 Creating a personalized plan to market your home will help attract the interest of the right buyer.

 Once your home has been listed, home showings will begin!
 It may also be advantageous to hold an open house.
 Typically, the home owner is not present for home showings, but you will be notified in advance of any appointments and showings can be scheduled during specific times to avoid inconvenience.
 This creates an inviting and welcoming atmosphere for buyers touring the home.